-75 to 100 photos will be taken daily and posted online via the Antiochian Village homepage on SmugMug.com.
-These photos will be available for your viewing pleasure as well as for purchase, and can be accessed from our website, https://avcamp.smugmug.com.
+Photos will be taken daily and posted online via the Antiochian Village homepage on SmugMug.
+These photos will be available for your viewing pleasure as well as for purchase, and can be accessed from our website, https://avcamp.org.
 This keeps parents and friends back home informed of the daily activities at camp.
 Only participants' first names (not last names) will be used on the website.

 Throughout your child's stay at the Antiochian Village, staff members will be videotaping footage which will be included in a Camp Video that will be shown to the camp at the end of the session.
 This video will be primarily for the participants as a memento of their experience.
 However, video footage will also be used for purposes of promoting the Antiochian Village and its programs.
-There is a \$20.00 fee for each video, which can be purchased before or after the session.
-Because only one video is produced for each camp session, you may wish to order only one video if sending more than one child.
+The video is included in the cost of tuition and the link will be sent out after departure day.
 Please know that we do our best to have each camper videotaped and photographed, but do not expect to see your camper on our website daily.